 3. Paid Social Media Advertiser

-Specializes in managing and optimizing paid ad campaigns across social media platforms to achieve management goals.
+Specializes in managing paid social campaigns across social media platforms to achieve performance and budget goals.

 A. Roles and Responsibilities

-• Set up and manage ad accounts on platforms like Facebook, Instagram, LinkedIn, and Twitter.
+• Set up and manage ad accounts on social platforms like Facebook, Instagram, LinkedIn, and Twitter.

-• Implement audience targeting strategies to reach potential customers effectively.
+• Apply audience targeting to reach potential customers on social media.

 B. Pricing